 Plans for section two of new sea wall to protect the railway for passengers and the people of Dawlish

-We have developed plans for the remainder of the new £80m sea wall for Dawlish – a 415m stretch between the Coastguards and Colonnade breakwaters.
+Our plans for the remainder of the new £80m sea wall for Dawlish – a 415m stretch between the Coastguards and Colonnade breakwaters – have now been approved.

 When both sections are built, the new, larger structure will protect the town and the railway for the next 100 years.